Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Experiments

 \subsection{Benchmark Evaluations \& Instruction Tuning}

-To evaluate how well the pre-trained model’s training loss aligns with its benchmark performance, we conducted five separate benchmark evaluations.
-Furthermore, to examine how supervised fine-tuning (SFT) improves scores and instruction-following capabilities under different layer normalization strategies in Transformer architectures, we performed additional training using the LIMA dataset \citep{instructgpt, lima}.
-Diverged checkpoints were excluded when calculating the evaluation score (mostly occurs in Pre-LN).
+To evaluate how well the pre-training loss aligns with its benchmark performance, we conduct five separate benchmark evaluations.
+Furthermore, to investigate instruction-following capabilities under different layer normalization strategies, we conduct additional training using the LIMA dataset \citep{instructgpt, lima}.
+Diverged checkpoints are excluded from the evaluation score computation (mostly occurs in Pre-LN).
 Additional training hyperparameters for SFT are given in Appendix~\ref{appendix:SFTsetup}.
 As shown in Table~\ref{tab:pre-train}, Peri-LN consistently demonstrates superior performance across all model sizes.
 Additionally, we note that, beyond the improved scores, the standard deviation of the benchmark results across different training seeds is reduced by more than half with Peri-LN.
 From this, we observe that Peri-LN \emph{helps maintain consistency} not only in gradient stability and final loss but also in benchmark performance.
 For the evaluation loss, we used $10$K random samples from the C$4$ dataset \citep{raffel2020c4}.
-Detailed configurations and individual scores are provided in Appendix~\ref{appendix:morebenchmarks}.
+Detailed settings and individual benchmark scores are provided in Appendix~\ref{appendix:morebenchmarks}.